Trump Assails Harris as 'Nasty' During Covid Press Briefing

 In truth, the California Democrat and former prosecutor has said none of these things or advocated for the removal of health care or proposed socialized medicine.
 She actively supports the Affordable Care Act launched under President Barack Obama, while the Trump administration petitioned the Supreme Court less than a month ago to invalidate Obamacare on the grounds that it is unconstitutional on its face.

-Harris did vote in favor of an amendment to the national defense spending bill that would promise to reduce “the boated Pentagon budget by 10% and invest that money into jobs, education, health care and housing in the communities in the United States in which the poverty rate is not less than 25%.”
+Harris did vote in favor of an amendment to the national defense spending bill that would promise to reduce “the bloated Pentagon budget by 10% and invest that money into jobs, education, health care and housing in the communities in the United States in which the poverty rate is not less than 25%.”

 The amendment was ultimately defeated and never tacked onto the original spending bill.